-Setting the Turns-Count Value
+Setting the Turns Count Value

-There are two ways to modify the value of the turns-counter:
+There are two ways to modify the value of the turns counter:

-- Using the turns-counter reset function - Writing the TURNS_DELTA value to register EWD, and loading it into TURNS_DELTA
+- Using the turns counter reset function - By writing the TURNS_DELTA value to register EWD, and loading it into TURNS_DELTA

-INVOKING A TURNS-COUNTER RESET
+INVOKING A TURNS COUNTER RESET

-A reset of the turns-counter is a command invoked using the field CTRL.SPECIAL.
-For details, refer to the CTRL.SPECIAL field in the Primary Serial Interface Registers Reference section.
+A reset of the turns counter is a command invoked using the field CTRL.SPECIAL.
+For details, refer to CTRL.SPECIAL field in the serial register documentation.